ivanshalashilin/Cavity/README.md

   used as a proof of concept to scan a larger range in frequency space.

 - Peak detector box accuracy and variance: the output TTL has a large variance and a systematic shift from the true peak centre.
-This should characterised and investigated.
+This should characterized and investigated.

 - Peak detector box issues: 10mV noise on the output and grounding issues